Third-Party Data Breaches: What You Need to Know

 Mercedes-Benz

 Mercedes-Benz announced in June 2021 that approximately 1.6 million unique records were leaked through a third-party vendor's cloud storage platform.
 An eternal cybersecurity researcher reportedly found the flaw and notified Mercedes-Benz of the incident.
-According to Mercedes-Benz, less than 1,000 customers had sensitive information like social security numbers and drivers license information leaked.
+According to Mercedes-Benz, less than 1,000 customers had sensitive information like social security numbers and driver's license information leaked.

 The car manufacturer disclosed the breach on Thursday, June 24th.
-It appears that potential buyer and customer information was leaked from filling out information on Mercedes-Benz websites between January 1, 2014 through June 19, 2017.
+It appears that potential buyer and customer information was leaked from filling out information on Mercedes-Benz websites between January 1, 2014, and June 19, 2017.
 Any individual seeking to access these files would need to implement “special software programs and tools” to find the information leaked.
 The company announced that the security flaw has been remediated and plugged.

 Possibly leaked data included: